chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/gas-solid-spouted-cylinder-bed/gas-solid-spouted-cylinder-bed.rst

 We briefly discuss the results that can be obtained from this example here.

-Tolal Pressure Drop
+Total Pressure Drop
 ~~~~~~~~~~~~~~~~~~~

-Here, We show the data about pressure drop, which is very impotant value for fluidization phenomena.
+We show the data about pressure drop, which is a very important value for the fluidization phenomena.

 This graph illustrates the variation of pressure drop from 1s to 5s.
-We can see the pressure ossillation which is caused by bubbly state.
+We can see the pressure oscillation which is caused by the bubbly state.

 .. image:: images/pressure_drop.png
     :alt: Pressure drop as a function of time
     :align: center
     :name: press_t

 The graph below shows pressure drop as a function of height, depending on time.
-Here you can see the ossillation of the pressure drop as well.
+Here we see the oscillation of the pressure drop as well.

 .. image:: images/pressure_height.gif
     :alt: Pressure drop as a function of height